Scale Rails of Southwest Florida

 Many members are working on the various NMRA Achievement Program certificates of Merit, earning their way toward the Master Model Railroader Award.

 On the surface the HO layout looks like any other large train set with tracks, turnouts and control panels.
-The controls for the layout are Digitrax DCC with a DCS100 command station and seven DB150 boosters.
-We use a Digitrax Duplex throttle system with three UR92 Duplex receivers for hand held control and a Raspberry Pi JMRI Wi-Fi throttle server to enable Smartphones to control trains.
+The controls for the layout are Digitrax DCC with a DCS240 command station and seven DB150 boosters (45 Amps of DCC power, we like power).
+We use a Digitrax Duplex throttle system with UR93 and UR92 Duplex receivers for hand held control and a Raspberry Pi JMRI Wi-Fi throttle server to enable Smartphones to control trains.
+Most members now use the Wi-Fi smartphone throttle.
 We can run 30+ trains with enough engineers.
-The circuit breaker and reversing loop system is DCC Specialty PSX.
+The circuit breaker and reversing loop system is DCC Specialty PSX (70).
 The signal system is now an Arduino Mega based system, home grown.
-Staging is operated by a home grown diode matrix 38 route 32 turnouts routing controller with an Arduino Mega controller to help with status.
+Staging is operated by a home grown diode matrix 38 route 32 turnouts routing controller with an Arduino Mega controller to help with status in C Yard.
+We just completed designing and building an Arduino Mega based Routing Control system for all turnouts and operations in San Bernardino.
+By the time we finish the controls for the two Helix’s in the fall we will have 13 Arduino Mega products in operation (all this the same design methods, standards and documentation).
 Two years ago, we converted the entire main room to LED lighting.
 The HO and Hon3 layouts are illuminated by 156 channels of DMX PCM dimmable lighting using about 75K LED's.
-For the most part we build all of our own turnouts (Fast Tracks).
+For the most part we build all of our own turnouts (Fast Tracks - www.handlaidtrack.com).

 The N Scale layout is Digitrax based with a Simplex throttle system.
 We also use a separate Digitrax Wi-Fi throttle server for Smartphones.
 The N Scale layout has a great deal of buildings, street lighting and animations.
 The HO layout is jealous.